 Marc Williams is an ethnobiologist.
-He has studied the people, plant, mushroom, microbe interconnection intensively while learning to employ the different kingdoms of biology for food, medicine, and beauty.
+He has studied the people, plant, mushroom, microbe connection intensively while learning to employ botanicals and other life forms for food, medicine, and beauty.
 His training includes a Bachelor’s degree in Environmental Studies concentrating in Sustainable Agriculture with a minor in Business from Warren Wilson College and a Master’s degree in Appalachian Studies concentrating in Sustainable Development with a minor in Geography and Planning from Appalachian State University.
-He has spent over a 15 years working at a multitude of restaurants and various farms.
-His travels include adventures through 24 countries in North/Central America and Europe and all 50 of the United States.
-Marc has visited over 100 botanical gardens and research institutions during this process while taking thousands of pictures of representative plants.
-He is also Executive Director of Plants and Healers International www.plantsandhealers.org and on the Board of Directors of the Appalachian Institute for Mountain Studies.
-He has taught hundreds of classes about the marvelous world of plants, people and their interface while working with over 60 organizations in the last few years and online at the website www.botanyeveryday.com.
-Marc‘s greatest hope is that his efforts may help improve our current challenging global ecological situation.
-Marc is a former resident of Florida and travels regularly to Florida to teach.
+He has spent over two decades working at a multitude of restaurants and various farms and has travelled throughout 30 countries in Central/North/South America and Europe as well as all 50 states of the USA.